Edugate/Documentation/rr3-admin/source/installation.rst

  .. note:: Doctrine it will be installed with composer

-* Zend Framework
+* Zend-ACL Framework

-  Only Zend-ACL (Acl dir, Acl.php,  Exception.php) part from http://framework.zend.com/download/current/
-  into APP_PATH/libraries/Zend

- .. note:: Zend-ACL it will be downloaded within install script
+ .. note:: Zend-ACL it will be installed with composer

 * Memcached server on the same host